hmlongco/Factory/Sources/Factory/Factory.docc/Basics/GettingStarted.md

 So our computed variable needs to return a Factory.
 But Factory's are complex creatures.
 They need to communicate with their enclosing containers; and they need to know the scope of the object they're managing; and they need to be provided with a closure that can be called to create an instance of our dependency when required.

-As such, a complete, formal Factory definition could have looked like this...
+As such, a complete, formal Factory definition would look like this...
 ```swift
 var service: Factory<ServiceType> {
     Factory(self, scope: .unique) {